Department of Library Science and Technology

 ISDT 5363.
 The Role of Technology Liaison.
 3 Hours.

-This course is designed to assist the technology liaison in learning how to facilitate classroom teachers throughout the instructional process, supported by technology.
-Attention is given to the foundation of social, ethical, legal, and human issues of technology use in PK-12.
+This course is designed to assist the technology liaison in learning how to facilitate subject matter experts throughout the instructional process supported by technology.
+Attention is given to the foundation of social, ethical, legal, and human issues of technology in any work setting.
 Course Equivalents: CIED 5363 .

 ISDT 5365.
 Technology And Cognition.
 3 Hours.